Somewhere Outside Tokyo invented time

 Tom Müller's installation, In the Beginning, captures the passage of time.
 Using a beeswax surface that alternatively becomes liquid or crystallised (in response to the switching on and off of a heater) to construct a moving and aromatic landscape, Müller studies the long process of the metamorphosis occurring in the natural world.
 In Random Samples, Anthony Kelly parodies a database and surveillance system using information collected over a period of time from householders selected at random.

 In their installations, Kate McMillan and Annabel Dixon appear to have a less labyrinthine approach, as they tend to employ imagery to represent a known context, or the simple exhibition of existing objects.
 Both artists invade the space with immodesty, using very direct and free language to deliver an impressive visual, more effective than intricate, using mundane and raw materials to generate imagery that represents 'non descriptive' art.
 In Prepared 2001 McMillan exhibits recycled cardboard pallets, once used to transport heavy goods and now invading the space of a large wall as a magic sculptural installation.
-In the Beginning, also by McMillan, is a series of plastic bags once used to store wool and grain, and without changing their initial form, realises the emptiness of the space.
+In the Beginning is the end, also by McMillan, is a series of plastic bags once used to store wool and grain, and without changing their initial form, realises the emptiness of the space.